Systems mapping

 7. Gaps: These could be any gaps that stakeholders have identified but do not know where to fit in.

 System maps can include various elements and components, depending on the specific context and purpose of the map.
-Once we received the current status map from our stakeholders, we reviewed it using other supporting information including desk research to gain a clear understanding of the current map.
-The next step was to apply clustering and drawing connections to make sense of the complex system.
+Once the initial system map is developed, refine it by clustering related components and drawing meaningful connections.

 Some examples of clustering include: